olafmoriarty/spooktober-6/README.md

 * Specifically, the narrative is imported into the code using the Ink port [inkjs](https://github.com/y-lohse/inkjs).

 ### Genre
-*Game Title Here* is a horror visual novel.
+*Across the Board* is a horror visual novel.

 ### Target audience
 The story is written with a Young Adult audience in mind, in particular for readers who enjoy psychological thrillers with supernatural horror elements, and the all-female cast may tilt the story in the direction of being a better match for women than for men.